-- 4. Minimum of 32 credit hours in residence at DBU. - 5.
-Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - Minimum of 126 credit hours to graduate. - Satisfactory completion of all requirements on official degree plan.
+- CAED 3301: Lifelong Learning for Adult Students - 2.
+Minimum of 42 upper-level credit hours. - Minimum of 15 credit hours in major in residence at Dallas Baptist University, 12 credit hours of which must be upper-level. - 4.
+Minimum of 32 credit hours in residence at DBU. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
+Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
+Minimum of 126 credit hours to graduate. - 7.
+Satisfactory completion of all requirements on official degree plan. - 8.